-Designated assembly points will be indicated on Emergency Evacuation Plans that will be displayed throughout main buildings and inducing within all of the remote accommodation pods.
+Designated assembly points will be indicated on Emergency Evacuation Plans that will be displayed throughout main buildings.

 All staff will be instructed to manage guests under the guidance and instruction of the fire wardens.

 The nearest designated safe precinct is the Stirling township, with the next alternative being Mount Barker.
 Staff and guests will be transported through a mixture of shared and personal transportation.